Call us 0333 370 4333

 How Can We Help?

-The law relating to possession of a Zombie Knife or any form of offensive weapon, including bladed articles, is constantly being tightened given the extent to which they are frequently used in the committal of crime.
+The law relating to possession of any form of offensive weapon, including bladed articles, is constantly being tightened given the extent to which they are frequently used in the committal of knife crime.

 If you are facing an Investigation or require advice in relation to any weapon, including bladed articles, that may be of concern, please contact our Team who will be pleased able to advise you.